Code-Institute-Submissions/play-whiff-whaff-game/TESTING.md

 I knew my project needed to be fully responsive but I was aware it can be difficult to achieve that using a canvas element.
 I decided to take a slightly different approach and inform the user that the game functionality can be fully achieved using devices with bigger screens i.e. iPads/laptops/desktops.
+I created a warning message button called **PLEASE READ!** which display a warning message to the user.
 This is also because I used **mousemove** event to control player's moves which works efficiently on these devices.
-The game can be still played on the smaller devices but controlling the player's moves is more difficult.
-Both **START THE GAME** and **CLOSE THE GAME** buttons are hidden if the user using smaller devices (between the min-width of 319.98px and max-width of 767.98px).
+The **GAME MENU**, **START THE GAME** and **CLOSE THE GAME** buttons are hidden if the user using smaller devices (between the min-width of 319.98px and max-width of 767.98px).
+The **PLEASE READ!** button displays only on small devices and is hidden if the screen min-width reaches 768px and more.

 ### User Stories